Amyotrophic Lateral Sclerosis (ALS)

 Medical interventions and technology have vastly improved the quality of life for people with ALS by assisting with breathing, nutrition, mobility, and communication.
 Proper management of symptoms, and proactive use of medical interventions and equipment, can make a positive difference in day-to-day living and potentially may lengthen life.

 In 1995, the glutamate blocker riluzole (Rilutek) became the first treatment approved by the U.S. Food and Drug Administration (FDA) to treat ALS.
 In people with ALS, the neuronal signaling molecule glutamate accumulates abnormally in the brain and causes death of motor neurons.
 Rilutek blocks the release of glutamate, thereby protecting motor neurons from cell death.
-Alternative formulations of Rilutek have been developed, which allow the drug to be easier to take for individuals who have difficulty swallowing.
+Alternative formulations of Rilutek have been developed, to potentially increase accessibilty for individuals who have difficulty swallowing.
 Tiglutek, an oral liquid formulation of Rilutek was approved in 2018 and, Exservan, an oral formulation of Rilutek that dissolves on the tongue, was approved in the US in 2021.
-By offering new formulations of Rilutek, the drug will be easier to take for individuals who have difficulty swallowing.
 For more information, see press releases for Tiglutik approval and Exservan approval.

-Most recently, on April 25, 2023, the FDA granted accelerated approval of tofersen (Qalsody) for the treatment of amyotrophic lateral sclerosis associated with mutation in the superoxide dismutase 1 (SOD1) gene (SOD1-ALS).
-Qalsody is the fourth approved therapy to treat a form of ALS and the first therapy to target a genetic cause of ALS.
+Most recently, on April 25, 2023, the FDA granted accelerated approval of tofersen (Qalsody) for the treatment of ALS associated with mutation in the superoxide dismutase 1 (SOD1) gene (SOD1-ALS).
+Qalsody is the first therapy to target a genetic cause of ALS.
+Qalsody is administered once monthly intrathecally.

 What is the status of ALS research?